 “Someone hit my car!” – File an insurance claim ASAP after a hit and run:

 Insurance providers have deadlines for filing claims after an incident occurs there is a timeline, they must submit a claim within a specific time frame.
 If you miss their filing deadline, you could miss out on your rightful compensation.

 IF the police can locate the driver and the drive has adequate coverage in their insurance policy, you can file a claim through their insurance provider.
 However, the most common reason given for a driver that flees the scene is that they are not appropriately insured.
 Our attorneys can pursue the driver directly to recover the costs of the accident that they caused on your behalf.

 If the police do not locate the driver, then you may be able to make a claim with your own insurance company, depending on the type of coverage that you have.
 You may be covered if you have been in a hit and run by optional Collision Coverage.
 If you opted out or don’t have this you may find yourself having to pay for the damage yourself.

 If you have been involved in a hit and run, we are here for you.

-Since 1996, the Shuman Legal, have been helping victims and their families navigate the complex legal process.
+Since 1996, Shuman Legal, has been helping victims and their families navigate the complex legal process.
 As experienced attorneys, we can help you evaluate the facts, assess your options, navigate the legal challenges, and advocate on your behalf.

-Marc J. Shuman & Associates LTD has over 77 combined years of experience advocating for victims and their families.
+Shuman Legal has over 77 combined years of experience advocating for victims and their families.
 We advocate on your behalf so that you can focus on the task of recovery.